Valhalla (steam yacht, 1892): Ownership by Lord Crawford

-During this particular voyage on 7 December 1905 at around 10:15 am as the yacht, was cruising off the Florida coast a "large fin, or frill, sticking out of the water," was spotted several times.
+During this particular voyage on 7 December 1905 at around 10:15 am as the yacht, was cruising off the Florida coast a "large fin, or frill, sticking out of the water", was spotted several times.
 The frill was a good six feet in length and stood nearly two feet above the surface of the water.
 "A great neck rose out of the water in front of the frill," noted Meade-Waldo; its neck looked to be about the thickness of a man's body.
 The creature moved both its head and neck from side to side in a peculiar way.
-This great sea-serpent incident became famous and caused much interest back home in Britain.
-Three days later the Happy Warrior, a merchant sailing ship, reported a similar sighting, a "sea snake of great magnitude appeared off our port bow.
+This "great sea-serpent" incident became famous and caused much interest back home in Britain.
+Three days later Happy Warrior, a merchant sailing ship, reported a similar sighting, a "sea snake of great magnitude appeared off our port bow.
 Was several lengths of our ship.
 Had long neck.
 Sounded after few minutes.
 Estimated speed six knots."
-The Happy Warrior was only 80 miles from where the Valhalla had sighted its creature.
+Happy Warrior was only 80 miles from where Valhalla had sighted its creature.
 A similar 200 foot long creature was also seen in 1906.

-Following this last cruise, Nicholl was to be appointed in late 1906 as the second in charge of the Zoological Gardens in Giza, near Cairo, where he completed his book in January 1908.

-She was last registered (in London) by Crawford in 1908.
-In 1911 she was re-Registered at Cowes.
+She was last registered in London by Crawford in 1908.
+In 1911 she was re-registered at Cowes.

 World War I service

-At the onset of WWI War in 1915 she was leased by the Royal Navy from her then current owner George Marvin.
+In 1915, she was leased by the Royal Navy from her then owner George Marvin.
 George Marvin & sons owned a successful yacht stores business in Cowes.
-She was renamed Valhalla II in February 1917, as her name had been allocated to HMS "Valhalla" (D44), a V class Flotilla Leader, launched in 1917.
+She was renamed Valhalla II in February 1917, as her name had been allocated to another ship.

 She was to serve as a repair and depot ship, Pendant No 088.
 1219grt/1490TM.
-Armament: 4-12pdr.
+Armament: 4 × 12-pdr.
 In service 20 June 1916 – 9 September 1919, as a repair and depot ship 1917.
 Before her repair ship role, she may have served as wireless-equipped A/P Group Leader or in special yacht squadrons, at home or in Mediterranean. including a period at Limnos, in the Aegean, during the Gallipoli campaign.

-The HMT ‘’Andrew Marvel’’ (H466) a hired Trawler from Hull, fitted with a 12-pound gun, used for mine sweeping duties, during her service between March 1915 and July 1918, was attached to her.
+The HMT Andrew Marvel (H466), a hired trawler from Hull fitted with a 12-pound gun, used for mine sweeping duties, during her service between March 1915 and July 1918, was attached to her.

 In 1919 the British naval register was closed.

-Post war life
+Postwar

-After the war, Valhalla was sold to a French company, ‘’Merrienne Frères - Alexandre & André - Soc.
-Merrienne’’ and converted into a fruit carrier.
+After the war, Valhalla was sold to a French company, Merrienne Frères - Alexandre & André - Soc.
+Merrienne and converted into a fruit carrier.
 Her new owners registered her as a 1170 GRT steamer.

 At some point her ownership was transferred to F. Baudoin, of Le Havre, France, and it was under her tenure that, while carrying oranges and wine from Valencia to Dunkirk, she foundered and was wrecked in a storm on 2 December 1921, off Cape St. Vincent.